 In Austria and Denmark, use of maleic hydrazide is banned.

-In January 2011, the EPA—prompted by a joint petition from the Fluoride Action Network (FAN), Environmental Working Group (EWG) and Beyond Pesticides—proposed the phase out of Sulfuryl fluoride.
+In January 2011, the EPA—prompted by a joint petition from the Fluoride Action Network (FAN), Environmental Working Group (EWG) and Beyond Pesticides—proposed the phase out of sulfuryl fluoride.
 The Pest Free Food Supply Act seeks to prevent the proposed phaseout of sulfuryl fluoride from taking effect.
-It is still being applied on harvests.
+In 2014, the use of sulfuryl fluoride’s use in food production was protected, and it is still being applied on harvests.

 How it is used: fumigant applied to stored crops after harvest, leaving significant amounts of fluoride on treated foods.
 It is a substitute for the post-harvest crop storage uses of the pesticide methyl bromide.